JeffMacaluso/JeffMacaluso.github.io/_posts/2018-02-19-AnalyzeThisAI.md

 # Introduction

 A few months ago, the twin cities meetup group [Analyze This!](https://www.meetup.com/AnalyzeThis/) hosted a competition on something rare in the area - deep learning.
-More specifically, the competition was on image classification of Yaroslav Bulatov's [notMNIST dataset](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) (pictured in the header photo).
-This dataset is very similar to Yann LeCun's [MNIST dataset](http://yann.lecun.com/exdb/mnist/) of handwritten digits, the "iris dataset of deep learning", but with less structure and more noise.
+More specifically, the competition was on image classification of Yaroslav Bulatov's [notMNIST dataset](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) (a few samples pictured in the header photo).
+This dataset is very similar to Yann LeCun's [MNIST dataset](http://yann.lecun.com/exdb/mnist/) of handwritten digits, the "Iris dataset of deep learning", but with less structure and more noise.

 The script is at the bottom of the page, and here is a brief overview and explanation of what I did for this competition.

 ## Methodology

-For this competition, I prototyped architectures in [Keras](https://keras.io/) due to the ability of quickly creating and modifying architectures without worrying about things like graphs, sessions, weights, or placeholder variables.
+For this competition, I prototyped different neural network architectures in [Keras](https://keras.io/) due to the ability of quickly creating and modifying architectures without worrying about things like graphs, sessions, weights, or placeholder variables.
 Since the competition required submissions to be done in TensorFlow, I re-created the best performing architecture in TensorFlow after finishing testing in Keras.

 ### Data Preparation